-Several studies have indicated low levels of survival, at the time of hauling, for tuna and tunalike species caught using commercial pelagic longline after a moderate soak time.
-Poisson (2009) found that survival of a suite of tuna and billfish species at time of hauling ranged from 1.2-26.7 per cent after 8 hours of being hooked (using hook timers; Table 1).
-Poisson (2009) also provided information on the observed maximum survival time of these species, ranging from 2-14 hours (Table 1).
+Several studies have indicated low levels of survival at the time of hauling for tuna and tuna-like species caught using commercial pelagic longline after a moderate soak time.
+A study of post-release survival of a suite of tuna and billfish species captured using commercial methods found that survival at time of hauling ranged from 1.2-26.7 per cent after 8 hours of being hooked (using hook timers; Table 1; Poisson 2009).
+The same study also provided information on the observed maximum survival time of these species, ranging from 2-14 hours (Table 1; Poisson 2009).
 The standard soak time used by distant water longline vessels is likely at the higher end of this range.